MicrosoftDocs/azure-docs/articles/azure-functions/functions-infrastructure-as-code.md

 The connection  also needs to be provided to the function app using the `APPINSIGHTS_INSTRUMENTATIONKEY` application setting.
 This property is specified in the `appSettings` collection in the `siteConfig` object:

 You need to set the connection string for this Application Insights instance as the `APPLICATIONINSIGHTS_CONNECTION_STRING` app setting.
 The templates in this article obtain the connection string value for the created instance.
-Older template versions may have instead used the `APPINSIGHTS_INSTRUMENTATIONKEY` to set the instrumentation key, which is no longer recommended.
+Older template versions might instead use `APPINSIGHTS_INSTRUMENTATIONKEY` to set the instrumentation key, which is no longer recommended.
 For more information, see [Application settings](#application-configuration).

 :::zone pivot="premium-plan,dedicated-plan,consumption-plan"
 ## Create the hosting plan